alabamenhu/LanguageTag/README.md

 for preferred forms of both standard and grandfathered tags, and better documentation.

-Additional support will later be given for handling the two defined extensions because at the moment, their canonical forms merely parrot back the source form (but placing -t before -u) without adjusting internal order or capitalization.
+Complete support will later be given for handling the two defined extensions because at the moment, their canonical forms merely parrot back the source form (but placing -t before -u) without adjusting internal order or capitalization.

-Once additional elements of the CLDR are integrated into other Raku modules, then support may be added for more descriptive readouts of the tags (e.g., saying

-    say LanguageTag.new("en-Shaw-US-t-es-Hebr").description

-would say "English from the United States in the Shaw script which was transformed (translated) from Spanish written in the Hebrew script" (or similar verbiage).
-If we get more ambitious (and I plan on it!), given a $LANG environment variable set to 'ast', the result would be "inglés de los Estaos Xuníos con calteres latinos que se tornó de castellanu escritu con calteres hebreos".

 # Version history

+- 0.9.0
+  - Preliminary Wildcard support
+  - Updated to IANA subtag registry dated 2019-09-16
+  - Language and Region enums available under Language:: and Region:: namespaces
+  - Preliminary semantic support for the T extension (U support still very early)
+  - Preliminary creation of POD6 documentation (both inline and separate).
+    - Particularly evident for the T extension

 - 0.8.5
   - Lookups available (no wildcard support yet)